Noble-Lab/crema/docs/index.rst

 Below is a simple demonstration of how to run crema and plot the number of detections as a function of FDR threshold.

+Note that this plot should only be used for only benchmarking studies and should not be used for experiments that result in some biological claim.

 .. code-block:: Python

     >>> import crema